Did you know there are only two main reason why people attend events?

 - Total guests numbers

-- Suitable event furniture and event hire equipment
+- Suitable, comfortable event furniture and event hire equipment

 - Total budget